brandonlosangeles/unofficial-archrootfs/README.md

  - Faster update frequency
- - Simpler packaging method
+ - A simpler and more transparent packaging method
  - High degree of freedom and customizability

-We offer three options
+We offer three options:

  - base: Minimal package set to define a basic Arch Linux installation